OurJSEditor/OurJSEditor/README.md

 3. Make sure you have python installed. `python -V` will tell you your version.
 This code was written for python 2.7.12.
 4. Make sure you have `pip`, python's package manager, installed.
 It comes with python versions greater than 2.7.9 (released 2014), so should have it.
 If you don't, https://lmgtfy.com?q=Installing+pip.
 5. `virtualenv` creates a virtual environment for each one of your python projects you don't have conflicts.
 Run `pip install virtualenv`.
-6. Inside the OurJSEditor directory, create a virtual environment with `virtualenv NAME_HERE`.
-I'll leave naming it up to you, but it doesn't really matter.
+6. Inside the OurJSEditor directory, create a virtual environment with `virtualenv OurEnv`.
+The name doesn't really matter, but OurEnv is ignored in `.gitignore` for you.
-7. Activate the virtual environment with `source NAME_HERE/bin/activate`.
-Once it's activated, you should see `(NAME_HERE)` appended to the front of your terminal propmt.
+7. Activate the virtual environment with `source OurEnv/bin/activate`.
+Once it's activated, you should see `(OurEnv)` appended to the front of your terminal propmt.
 Use `deactivate` at any time to exit the virtual environment.
 8. Now, installing Django. `pip install Django`.
 9. Now, you need a database.
 The server uses mySQL, but it's far easier to set up `sqlite3` for local development.
 On Mac, with homebrew installed, `brew install sqlite3`.
 You'll have to look into doing it on other operating systems.
 Once it's installed, `sqlite3 -version` from the command line should print the version.
 10. Point Django at the new database by replacing the [`DATABASE` config](https://github.com/OurJSEditor/OurJSEditor/blob/0768f0126042193b6aa1e51605c74cc49c2850dc/django_code/ourjseditor/settings.py#L90) with: